 It was only in this year that I had my first official contacts with the NBL - Florida.
 I asked the NBL for information and they did sent me an info-kit.
 The name to remember for me was that of Mr. George E. Esser, with whom I became very close friends during the years to come.

 March 1st, the French BMX organization was founded called: Federation Francaise de Bicrossing (F.F.B.).

-The same promotor brought me and one of my brothers in law to the USA sometime 1974, to give moto-cross clinics, Mr. Ed Bondurant also started a BMX organization in the Kansas City area, called the "International Bicycle Moto-cross Association (I.B.M.A.).
+The same promotor that invited me and one of my brothers in law to the USA sometime 1974, to give moto-cross clinics, Mr. Ed Bondurant, also started a BMX organization in the Kansas City area, called the "International Bicycle Moto-cross Association (I.B.M.A.).
 His Association was sponsored by Mr. Pipp (softdrink).
 It had an "international" title but the organization operated only in the Kansas area.

 April 9th., was the I.B.M.A.'s - International Bicycle Moto-cross Association (by Ed Bondurant) first race at the Herman Laird Park in Shawnee.

-The I.B.M.A. was a regional BMX organisation in the Kansas area and run by Ed Bondurant a former moto-cross promotor.
+The I.B.M.A. was a regional BMX organization in the Kansas area and run by Ed Bondurant a former moto-cross promotor.
 I understand the I.B.M.A. was affiliated to the A.B.A. at this time.
-The organisation excisted for about 6 years, it stopped all its activities then
+The organization excisted for about 6 years, it stopped all its activities then.

 May 16th., the "Eerste Nationale Fietscross Organisatie" (First Dutch BicycleCross Organisation), Holland was founded.